Tips to help prevent water leakage at your business or home

 The usual suspects of water leakage

 Determining where water might come from can go a long way in preventing water damage in the workplace.
-Here are some possible water sources to investigate:
+Here are some water sources to investigate.

-- Appliances: Common sources for water damage include the water heater, clothes washers, dishwashers, refrigerators and air conditioning units.
-The age of an appliance is a major factor; over time, appliances that produce condensation often rust, increasing the chances of a leak.
+Common sources for water damage include the water heater, washing machines, dishwashers, refrigerators and air conditioning units.
+The age of an appliance can be a major factor.
+Over time, appliances that produce condensation often rust, increasing the chances of a leak.
 Water supply hoses on washing machines and dishwashers also may develop leaks.
 Hundreds of gallons of water can escape, resulting in significant damage to the building and property inside.

 Indoor plumbing is one of civilization's great innovations, but it's not flawless.
 The pipes that deliver water are common sources of leaks.
-Plumbing systems are susceptible to clogs and stoppages, which can lead to overflowing appliances such as toilets, sinks and washing machines.
+Plumbing systems are also susceptible to clogs and stoppages, which can lead to overflowing toilets, sinks and washing machines.
 Grease buildup in kitchen sinks and roots in sewer lines are some of the reasons for clogs and stoppages.
-In the winter, pipes can freeze, burst and damage the building and the occupants' personal property.
-A 1/8-inch crack in a pipe can release up to 250 gallons of water a day.

 Prevent water leakage: Building interior

-- Check and replace washing machine hoses every 3 to 5 years as part of a proactive maintenance program.
-Sooner if there are signs of cracking, bulging or other deterioration.
-Consider replacing traditional reinforced rubber hoses with stainless steel braided hoses, for increased durability and longevity.
+Check and replace washing machine hoses every 3 to 5 years as part of a proactive maintenance program – sooner if there are signs of cracking, bulging or other deterioration.
+Consider replacing traditional reinforced rubber hoses with stainless steel braided hoses for increased durability and longevity.
 For additional protection, consider a stainless steel braided hose with a built-in auto-shutoff mechanism.
 While you’re at it, why not go ahead and replace the hoses on your dishwasher with a steel braided hose.

 Prevent water leakage: Building exterior